- Data Utilization

 Furthermore, the foundation of this system is the collection and analysis of data.

-An excellent sales representative is defined by their ability to derive a context in which their company's products or services can solve the challenges the lead is facing.
+An excellent sales representative is defined by their ability to derive a context where our products or services can solve the challenges the lead is facing.

 So, how do excellent sales representatives derive this context?

-The answer is preparation.
-By conducting efficient preparation, they can demonstrate to the customer that they have a wide range of "drawers"—or ready-to-use insights—to provide accurate answers to various questions.
+The answer lies in "Preparation."
+By conducting efficient preparation, they can demonstrate to the customer that they have a wide range of "drawers" (knowledge/solutions) to provide accurate answers to various questions.

 One method for efficient preparation is data utilization.

-By using data to comprehensively anticipate a lead's needs, you increase the number of "drawers" mentioned above, which in turn leads to an improved closing rate.
+By using data to comprehensively anticipate a lead's needs, representatives can increase their "drawers" of knowledge, which in turn leads to higher closing rates.

-Specifically, using the following types of data is said to lead to greater efficiency:
+Specifically, using the following types of data is said to improve efficiency:

 1. Industry Data